 Ace Hotel Seattle

-This minimalist chic style hotel is just a few blocks from Pikes Place Market located in Belltown amoungst funky restaurants, attractions, and downtown Seattle.
-With loft-style ceilings, trendy white painted brick walls and original artworks from local artists, this hotel has a bit of extra pizzazz.
+This minimalist chic style hotel is just a few blocks from Pikes Place Market located in Belltown amongst funky restaurants, attractions, and downtown Seattle.
+With loft-style ceilings, trendy white-painted brick walls, and original artworks from local artists, this hotel has a bit of extra pizzazz.